Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

     npm install

-### 2. Compiling
+### 2. Bundling
 Navigate to the project directory in your terminal and run:

     npm run build

-This runs the command "webpack --config webpack.config.js", which will build the application using webpack and the configuration file 'webpack.config.js'.
+This runs the command "webpack --config webpack.config.js", which will build the application using webpack'.
+The created `bundle.js` and `main.css` are located in `Dist/`.

 ### 3. Other Scripts

+Run unit tests using Jest:

+    npm run test:unit

+Run UI tests with Playwright using Jest:

+    npm run test:ui

+Lint the project files using ESLint:

+    npm run lint

+To automatically fix linting issues:

+    npm run lint:fix

+Generate documentation using TypeDoc:

     npm run build-docs
-Runs the command "typedoc --options typedoc.json", which will generate documentation for the project using typedoc and the configuration file 'typedoc.json'.
-The produced documentation is located in the Docs folder.

-    npm run lint

-Runs the command "eslint . --ext .ts,.tsx,.html", which will lint the code in the current directory for any issues, including files with the extensions '.ts', '.tsx', and '.html'.